phthom/icp31/6-Istio.md

 This lab takes you step-by-step through the installation of Istio and the deployment of microservices-based applications in IBM Cloud Private.

 > **Prerequisites** : you should be logged on your VM and connected to your ICP master.
+Istio should have been installed as part of the installation of ICP 3.1 (istio: enabled)

 ### Table of Contents